WSU Policies: Step 1: UPC Initial Review

 The WSU All-University Policy Committee (UPC) vets all proposed policy and procedure drafts it has received from responsible officers of the administration.
 The UPC reviews the drafts to ensure they are in the proper format and suggests stakeholder feedback deadlines.
 Current drafts at this step are listed on the “UPC Initial Review” webpage, including rationales for revision.
 If this is the only “policy” listed on that page, there are no current recommendations awaiting UPC initial review.

-Winona State University is committed to providing equal access to all students.
-This means we follow several important laws, including the Americans with Disabilities Act (ADA), the ADA Amendments Act (ADAAA), Section 504 and Section 508 of the Rehabilitation Act, the Minnesota Human Rights Act, and the Minnesota Respond, Innovate, Succeed, and Empower (RISE) Act.
+This policy describes how Winona State University (WSU) provides equal access to all students.
+WSU follows several federal and state laws, including the Americans with Disabilities Act (ADA), the ADA Amendments Act (ADAAA), Section 504 and Section 508 of the Rehabilitation Act, the Minnesota Human Rights Act, and the Minnesota Respond, Innovate, Succeed, and Empower (RISE) Act.
 These laws ensure that students with documented disabilities can request the accommodations they need to participate fully in university events and programs.

 Our commitment goes beyond just following the law.
 We want to make sure you know who to talk to and how to work with Access Services.
 Our goal is to provide you with the resources and support your need for an equitable learning environment.

-This procedure sets forth the processes and courses of action the institution will take to adhere to those standards set forth in Policy 1-1 (Student Accommodation Policy), as well as student responsibilities.
-Winona State wants to make sure students know who to talk to and how to work with Access Services.
+This procedure describes how Winona State University (WSU) adheres to those standards regarding student accommodations as well as student responsibilities.
+WSU wants to make sure students know who to talk to and how to work with Access Services.
 Our goal is to provide the resources and support students need for an equitable learning environment through a participatory process.